Phase 10

-Phase 10 is a card game created by Kenneth Johnson in 1982, and is sold by Mattel.
-They purchased the rights from Fundex Games in 2010.
-Phase 10 is based on a variant of rummy known as contract rummy.
-The game consists of two regular decks of cards.
+Phase 10 is a card game created by Kenneth Johnson in 1982.
+It is based on a variant of rummy known as contract rummy.
+The game consists of two regular decks of cards and is named after the ten phases (or melds), which a player must advance through to win.
 Phase 10 is typically played by two to six people.
-Phase 10 is named after the ten phases (or melds), which a player must advance through to win.

-Phase 10 was Fundex's best selling product, selling over 62,600,000 units as of 2016, making it the 2nd best-selling commercial card game, behind Mattel's Uno.
+Phase 10 was Fundex's best-selling product, selling over 62,600,000 units as of 2016, making it the second best-selling commercial card game, behind Mattel's Uno.
 In December 2010, Fundex sold its license rights to Phase 10 to Mattel.

 In November 2024, Phase 10 was introduced into the National Toy Hall of Fame.

 Objective

 The object of the game is to be the first person to complete all ten phases.
 In the case of two players completing the last phase in the same hand, the player who completed the last phase with the lowest overall score is the winner.
 If those scores also happen to be tied, a tiebreaker round is played where the tying players attempt to complete phase ten (or in variants, the last phase each player had tried to complete in the previous round).

 For each hand, each player's object is to complete and lay down the current phase, and then rid their hand of remaining cards by discarding them on laid-down Phases, called "hitting".
 The player who does this first wins the hand and scores no penalty; all other players are assessed penalty points according to the value of cards remaining in their hand.